workingDog/kmlToGeojson/README.md

 This will produce "kmltogeojson_2.11-1.0.jar" in the "./target/scala-2.11" directory.

-For convenience a build "kmltogeojson_2.11-1.0.jar" file is included in the lib directory.
+For convenience a build **kmltogeojson_2.11-1.0.jar** file is included in the lib directory.

 ## Usage

-Once the jar file has been generated, simply type at the prompt:
+Once you have the jar file, simply type at the prompt:

     java -jar kmltogeojson_2.11-1.0.jar kml_file.kml geojson_file.geojson